neondatabase-labs/saas-template-nextjs/README.md

 ### RLS (Row Level Security)

 Enable RLS in the Neon dashboard.
-You have to do this through the Neon dashboard regardless of how you setup your database.
+You have to do this through the Neon dashboard regardless of how you setup your database (Vercel Integration or Neon dashboard).

 First, navigate to the `Auth` tab.
 In the `Configuration` section, click `Claim in Stack Auth`.
 Set up your Neon Auth project in StackAuth.